livepeer/livepeer-monorepo/README.md

 The Livepeer project aims to deliver a live video streaming network protocol that is fully decentralized, highly scalable, crypto token incentivized, and results in a solution which can serve as the live media layer in the decentralized development (web3) stack.
 You can learn more abobut the protocol and economic incentives by reading [our whitepaper](https://github.com/livepeer/wiki/blob/master/WHITEPAPER.md).

+This repo contains tools and applications that interact with Livepeer's smart contracts and peer-to-peer network.

 <!-- hide-on-docup-start -->

 ## Table of Contents